Component-Specific Rule Writing

 Key implementation objectives:

-- Isolate component DOM trees using precise CSS/XPath matchers
+- Isolate component DOM trees using precise CSS selectors in

 - Implement iterative validation against known UI states and hydration cycles